 Altitude Sickness: You fly directly to 2,840m (Lukla), which is already high enough for you from sea level.
 Altitude Sickness can be severe during Everest Base Camp Trekking in September.

-Week feeling and loss of appetite: You might be dehydrated in the higher region and lose appetite due to the high altitude effect.
+Week feeling and loss of appetite: Due to the high altitude effect, you might be dehydrated in the higher region and lose your appetite.

 Helpful Tips for Everest Base Camp Trekking in September